JayFreemandev/problem_solving_records/LeetCode/Greedy/Readme.md

 - [2294, Partition Array Such That Maximum Difference Is K]
 - [1850, Minimum Adjacent Swaps to Reach the Kth Smallest Number]

-#### Hard
-1402
-Reducing Dishes
-1526
-Minimum Number of Increments on Subarrays to Form a Target Array
 ###### Current GREEDY(16/?)